How to Apply

 NOTE: Federal and Kentucky State Student Aid regulations require that your total financial

-aid cannot exceed your total Cost of Attendance.
+aid cannot exceed your total Tuition & Costs.

 Beware of Scholarship & Financial Aid Scams